danbz/aesthetic-programming/source/figurelist.md

 * Figure 8.7: Web API data structure II
 * Figure 8.8: The API request and response logic
 * Figure 8.9: An illustration of how an image is made up of pixels
-* Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU
+* Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU, (image from https://idmnyu.github.io/p5.js-image/)
 * Figure 9.1: The flowchart for Vocable Code by Winnie Soon, graphic design by Anders Visti
 * Figure 9.2: Paolo Cirio, Alessandro Ludovico, and UBERMORGENGWEI, Google Will Eat Itself / THE ATTACK (2005)
 * Figure 9.3: UBERMORGEN, The Project Formerly Known As Kindle Forkbomb (2013).
 Courtesy of the artists